raspibolt/raspibolt/raspibolt/raspibolt_30_bitcoin.md

 * We add a symbolic link that points to the external hard disk.
   `$ ln -s /mnt/hdd/bitcoin /home/bitcoin/.bitcoin`

-* Navigate to the home directory an d check the symbolic link (the target must not be red).
+* Navigate to the home directory and check the symbolic link (the target must not be red).
 The content of this directory will actually be on the external hard disk.
   `$ cd `
   `$ ls -la`